Esteemed Sydney Medical School alumni make a huge contribution to Nepean healthcare

 With a passionate interest for traveling and inquisitive by nature, they enjoyed seeing other cultures; coupled with a love for the arts, they accumulated an extensive and eclectic collection of painting and decorative artifacts, much of it sourced from their exotic travels – they were amongst the first to enter China when it opened to tourism.
 Their art treasures include paintings from New York, furniture from Italy, porcelain from Spain, silver from England, jade from the China and ivory from India.

 Eileen’s love of botany was expressed through the development of magnificent gardens on their five acre home, Mountain Mists, where blue and white peacocks would parade or where Eileen would entertain, and cater for a BBQ for 100 guests.

 Bill is 98 years and unfortunately his health is failing him.
 Eileen passed away several years ago, but until that time they both served on numerous local societies and were patrons to some 30 charities, sporting, cultural and business organizations.
-They were amongst the organizers of their medical school class reunions and donated to support the University of Sydney’s Cricket Club Foundation and the Sydney Medical School Anatomy and Histology Fund to support medical research and education.
+They were amongst the organizers of their medical school class reunions and donated to support the University of Sydney’s Cricket Club Fund and the Sydney Medical School Anatomy and Histology Fund to support medical research and education.
 This couple always wanted to be the best doctors that they could be, and generously supported others to advance their research and clinical practice.